XavierTables/CyberSecurity_Portfolio/projects/windows-security-log-triage/README.md

 ---

 *All activity was performed in an authorized training environment.
-Screenshots and analysis are from my own lab session.*
+Screenshots and analysis are from my own lab session.the 2021 timestamps came from a preloaded uCertify training dataset.*